Almond milk: Nutrition

 If unfortified, almond milk has less vitamin D than fortified cows' milk; in North America, cows' milk must be fortified with vitamin D, but vitamins are added to plant milks on a voluntary basis.
 Vitamin E is released from the almonds and absorbed.
-The positive effects of the vitamin E includes strengthening the cells.
+The positive effects of the vitamin E include strengthening the cells.
 Because of its low protein content, almond milk is not a suitable replacement for breast milk, cows' milk, or hydrolyzed formulas for children under two years of age.

 Production

 The general production method involves soaking and grinding almonds in an excess of water.
 A milky white liquid is obtained after filtering the almond pulp (flesh).
 Almond milk can also be made by adding water to almond butter.
 In commercial production, almond milk is homogenised with high pressure and pasteurised for greater stability and shelf life.

-Almond milk can be stored in the fridge in an air-tight container (preferably glass container) for about 4-5 days.
-However, certain factors, such as temperature of the refrigerator, sterilization of the blender or storing jar, and surface cleanliness, can decide how many days you can keep it fresh.
-Remember, storing homemade almond milk for more than a week may reduce its nutrition or even make it unhealthy.
+Almond milk can be stored in the fridge in an air-tight container (preferably a glass container) for about 4–5 days.
+However, certain factors, such as the temperature of the refrigerator, sterilization of the blender or storing jar, and surface cleanliness, can decide how many days you can keep it fresh.
+Storing homemade almond milk for more than a week may reduce its nutrition or even make it unhealthy.

 In July 2015, a class action lawsuit was filed in New York City against two American manufacturers, Blue Diamond Growers and White Wave Foods, for false advertising regarding the small quantity of almonds (only 2%) contained in the final product.
 In October 2015, a judge denied the plaintiff's request for an injunction.